 Eric,

-Looking at the original attachment, this guy seems fixated on the words "sign", "figure" or "symbol" without understanding the way the early Christians understood these words.
+Looking at the original attachment, this guy seems fixated on the words sign, figure or symbol without understanding the way the early Christians understood these words.

-Also, the guy uses the word "physical" presence.
+Also, the guy uses the word physical presence.
 Well, we loosely use the word, but it's not accurate.
 We mean sacramental presence.
-After all, if it were physical presence, there would be no accidents, moreover, if Jesus were physically present on one altar, he would be limited by the laws of physics and could not be physically present on any other altar, so we have to be careful about using the word physical.
+After all, if it were physical presence, there would be no accidents.
+Moreover, if Jesus were physically present on one altar, He would be limited by the laws of physics and could not be physically present on any other altar, so we have to be careful about using the word physical.

 With respect to word sign, Jesus performed many signs.
-He healed people, he turned water into wine.
-Does that mean the healings were not real but symbolic?
-Were those poor drunks at the wedding at Cana only drinking symbolic wine??
+He healed people and turned water into wine.

-Circumcision was sign of old covenant, does that mean those week-old babies shouldn't have felt any pain at the symbolic circumcision??
+• Does that mean those week-old babies shouldn't have felt any pain at the symbolic circumcision?

 I'd talk to this guy about how the word, sign, needs to be understood.
-A sign is a reality.

 John